logzio/logz-docs/_source/logzio_collections/_log-sources/beats.md

 **Before you begin, you'll need**:

 * Any Beats shipper installed on your machine.
-This includes [Filebeat](https://docs.logz.io/shipping/log-sources/filebeat.html), Auditbeat, Functionbeat, Heartbeat, Journalbeat, Metricbeat or Packetbeat.
+This includes [Filebeat](https://docs.logz.io/shipping/log-sources/filebeat.html), Auditbeat, Functionbeat, Heartbeat, Journalbeat or Packetbeat.
 Logz.io recommends that you use the latest stable version.
 * Destination port 5015 open to outgoing traffic.